travi/dotfiles/README.md

 ## What does it do?

-By running the `bootstrap.sh` file it:
+By running the `bootstrap.sh` file, it:
 * symlinks all of the dotfiles from the directories to the home directory
 * installs the applications defined in the `Brewfile` and `Caskfile` if run on OSX